gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](https://gradle.org/contribute).

 Known issues are problems that were discovered post release that are directly related to changes made in this release.

-## Upgrade Instructions

-Switch your build to use Gradle 5.2 by updating your wrapper properties:

-`./gradlew wrapper --gradle-version=5.2`

-Standalone downloads are available at [gradle.org/release-candidate](https://gradle.org/release-candidate).

 ## Reporting Problems